 Employee assistance program

-We have a mobile workforce with audit staff working away from our office.
-To bring staff together we conduct 4 forums a year to:
+We have a highly mobile workforce with the majority of our auditors working away from our office.
+To bring them together we conduct 4 forums a year to:

 - inform employees of current or emerging issues